 Relationship to the Internal Medicine Program

-Trainees are involved in teaching and/or supervising medical students and house officers in many capacities.
-First, students and house officers rotate on the Infectious Disease Consultation Service as one month elective experiences and are taught and supervised on a daily basis by trainees.
-Specifically, the bedside exam, data collection, diagnostic and therapeutic decision making of all new consults is discussed by the trainees with the students/house officers who are also assigned to those patients.
-Additionally, trainees provide daily informal consultative advice and teaching to houseofficers and students at all three hospitals in diagnostic/therapeutic decisions in infectious disease issues as well as choice and dosing of antimicrobial agents.
+Trainees are involved in teaching and/or supervising medical and physician assistant students and house officers in many capacities.
+First, students and house officers rotate on the Infectious Disease Consultation Service as two-week or one-month elective experiences and are taught and supervised on a daily basis by trainees.
+Specifically, the bedside exam, data collection, diagnostic and therapeutic decision-making for all new consults is discussed by the trainees with the students/house officers who are also assigned to those patients.
+Additionally, trainees provide daily informal consultative advice and teaching to house officers and students at all three hospitals in diagnostic/therapeutic decisions in infectious disease issues as well as choice and dosing of antimicrobial agents.

-Patients are assigned to the Internal Medicine service through the Emergency Room where they are admitted to general Medicine housestaff firm teams.
-Infectious Disease Consultation service patients are assigned by consultative request only and are requested from all services in the respective hospitals (e.g. Internal Medicine, Surgery, Ob-Gyn, etc. with the notable exception of Pediatrics which have a separate Infectious Disease training program and consultation service).
+Patients are assigned to the Internal Medicine service through the Emergency Room where they are admitted to General Medicine house staff firm teams.
+Infectious Diseases Consultation service patients are assigned by consultative request only and are requested from all services in the respective hospitals (e.g. Internal Medicine, Surgery, Ob-Gyn).
+Pediatrics has a separate Infectious Disease training program and consultation service.

 Other Aspects of Training

-Instruction in the basic sciences is achieved during the second year and beyond by involving our trainees in an extensive research project.
+Academic/research fellows obtain instruction in the basic sciences or in clinical investigation during the second year and beyond by engaging in an extensive research project.
 In their second year, fellows are required to take coursework relevant to their research project.
-Multiple courses are available, focusing on both laboratory and non-laboratory-based research, and organized under the auspices of the Investigative Medicine Program (Dr. Joseph Craft, Director) and the Robert Wood Johnson Clinical Scholars Program (Dr. Cary P. Gross, Director).
+Multiple courses are available, focusing on both laboratory and non-laboratory-based research, and organized under the auspices of the Investigative Medicine Program (Dr. Joseph Craft, Director) and the National Clinician Scholars Program (Dr. Cary P. Gross, Director).
 Coursework is available through the Yale School of Public Health (YSPH).
 Tuition for all of these courses is supported through the ID T32 Training Grant.
-Research Conferences within the section, small laboratory conferences, preparation for presentation at national meetings, statistical analysis of data under supervision, all contribute to instruction in the basic sciences.
+Research Conferences within the section, small laboratory conferences, preparation for presentation at national meetings, and statistical analysis of data under supervision all contribute to instruction in the basic sciences or in clinical investigation.

-There are three venues in which trainees gain knowledge in the evaluation of medical literature, clinical epidemiology/study design, relative risks of disease, medical statistics and decision-making.
-First, in their clinical training year, all trainees are required in our weekly Infectious Disease Clinical Conference to present and discuss relevant published literature as they pertain to specific patient related infectious disease issues.
-This requires that they develop practical experience in evaluating study designs, results of comparative diagnostic/therapeutic maneuvers, and in formulating conclusions in medical decision making.
-Second, trainees also participate in a monthly Clinical Journal Club in which two contemporary articles are discussed/critiqued by trainees as well as faculty each meeting.
+There are three venues where trainees gain knowledge in the evaluation of medical literature, clinical epidemiology/study design, relative risks of disease, medical statistics and decision-making.
+First, in their clinical training year, all trainees are required to present and attend our weekly Infectious Disease Clinical Case Conference where they present and discuss relevant published literature pertaining to specific patient-related infectious disease issues.
+This requires that they develop practical experience in evaluating study designs, comparing diagnostic/therapeutic maneuvers, and formulating conclusions in medical decision making.
+Second, trainees also participate in a monthly Clinical Journal Club in which two contemporary articles are discussed/critiqued by trainees as well as faculty in each meeting.
 Emphasis is placed on fundamental strategies in hypothesis generation, study design, analytical methodology, as well as practical conclusions.
 Specific discussion is given to the advantages and pitfalls of randomized trials, observational cohorts, case-control studies, diagnostic marker studies and descriptive studies.
-Third, upon entering their Research Training years, all trainees are required to attend the course "Introductory Course in Biostatistics" given at the Yale University School of Medicine unless trainees enroll in more intensive courses through YSPH.
+Third, upon entering their Research Training years, most trainees attend the course "Introductory Course in Biostatistics" at Yale School of Medicine unless trainees enroll in more intensive courses through YSPH.